kag359six/reactful.js/README.md

 If we are on the server, we simply export our component.
 Otherwise, we render it as we normally would, except now we initialize it with the ```window.initial_props.messageA``` property.

-Synchronizing the React DOM is not apart of Reactful, so you can handle that however you'd like.
-All Reactful does is pass the correct properties and stringified components to your template.
+Synchronizing the React DOM is not apart of Reactsir, so you can handle that however you'd like.
+All Reactsir does is pass the correct properties and stringified components to your template.
 It's up to you to determine how you wish to synchronize the data.

 ##Test Project